-Accidents can strike at any time and cause you injury, expense, and other harm.
-Many times, these events and the corresponding loss will implicate policy limits (or policy limit) of insurance coverage offered by an insurance company or multiple insurance companies.
+Accidents can strike anytime and cause injury, expense, and other harm.
+These events and the corresponding loss often implicate policy limits (or policy limits) of insurance coverage offered by an insurance company or multiple insurance companies.

 How do you obtain the relief and financial compensation afforded within policy limits?

-Well, you need to send a policy demand letter that contains clear language as to the accident, injuries, costs, liability, and applicable policy limit or policy limits that the insurance company holds as well as a settlement demand or at least initiate settlement negotiations.
+You need to send a policy demand letter containing clear language regarding the accident, injuries, costs, liability, and applicable policy limits or policy limits that the insurance company holds, as well as a settlement demand or at least initiate settlement negotiations.

-The following sections review insurance company law from a plaintiffs counsel perspective.
-If you would like legal advice or information on these topics, then contact the Rosenfeld Injury Lawyers LLC law firm.
+The following sections review insurance company law from a plaintiff’s counsel perspective.
+Contact the Rosenfeld Injury Lawyers, LLC law firm, for legal advice or information on these topics.

-We can explain the attorney client relationship within the context of policy limits including probably liability, settlement demands, how to settle claims or review a formal settlement offer from defense counsel, medical bills or medical costs and other personal injury damages that followed victim’s injuries, third party claims, personal injury cases, bad faith claims, etc.
+We can explain the attorney-client relationship within the context of policy limits, including probable liability, settlement demands, how to settle claims or review a formal settlement offer from defense counsel, medical bills or medical costs, and other personal injury damages that followed the victim’s injuries, third party claims, personal injury cases, bad faith claims, etc.

 What are Policy Limits in Insurance Policies?

-Policy limits or insurance policy limits are basic provisions of insurance policies set by any insurance company.
-The policy limit caps how much compensation or benefits an insurance company will pay in the event of a claim payout.
+Policy limits or insurance policy limits are provisions of insurance policies any insurance company sets.
+The policy limit caps how much compensation or benefits an insurance company will pay in case of a claim payout.

-For example, if you get into a car accident and have a $1 million policy limit, then they will only pay that much for you damages (property damage, lost wages, hospital bills, etc.) even if you have losses over and above that amount in a liability claim.
+For example, get into a car accident and have a $1 million policy limit.
+They will only pay that much for your damages (property damage, lost wages, hospital bills, etc.) even if you have losses over and above that amount in a liability claim.

-However, the ultimate judgment for the insurer’s failure will be whether or not your claim was a reasonable settlement offer.
+However, the ultimate judgment for the insurer’s failure will be whether or not your claim was a reasonable policy limit settlement offer.

 The insurer’s diligence duty is only one of fair dealing.
-The court explained in many cases that if the insurer failed to accept your offer the test will be if it was deemed reasonable at the time.
+The court explained in many cases that if the insurer failed to accept your offer, the test would be if it was deemed reasonable.

 The Insurer’s Duty to Settle Reasonable Claims under an Insurance Policy

-If there was a bad faith failure after your settlement demands were made, then you may state a case in court that you did not receive only permissible consideration on your policy limits demands or policy limit demand as granted to you under the law.
+Suppose there was a bad faith failure after your settlement demands were made.
+In that case, you may state a case in court that you did not receive only permissible consideration on your policy limits demands or policy limit demand as granted to you under the law.

 In your policy limits demand letter, you must state that the insurer did not negotiate in good faith and absconded their duty to settle and that compliance with the law would have had a substantial likelihood of success.